By Sunny Sue Chang Jonas

 I see students who are wonderfully smart and skilled with gaps that reveal needs and deficiencies- needs that, on most days, I feel glad to help fill and support.
 I see my children who know and love Jesus, but like me, struggle in living what they believe.
 It’s hard to continuously let go of our gritty, earthy selves and allow His presence, transformation, and positive change to be our relentless pursuit.
 My work at home and at school involves ongoing anticipation – living in the “now” as well as the “not yet.”

-This year, Chicago experienced a teacher strike.
+In 2019, Chicago experienced a teacher strike.
 In the process, administrators like myself, teachers, families, and students, all waited in the liminal limbo of trying to come to a consensus.
 During the long wait, I read a timely tribute to my students, in Spanish, then English, a book on Cesar Chavez, and even considered wearing my Chicago Teachers Union t-shirts while delivering donuts and coffee to the teacher line every morning with my principal.

 This world in its brokenness gives us plenty of chances to anticipate.
 We not only wait on Jesus’ transformation in the “now and not yet” balancing act of our redeemed but still sinful lives, we also wait for things like mutual agreements and fair contracts.
 In the long arc of things, we have the daily opportunity to make the broken things right again as we wait on Jesus’ coming again.
 He is both our Teacher and Father.
 He sees our gaps and lovingly assists us to be better, stronger, fuller, and truer.